-The most quoted, average cost of adding a new bathroom to a house is £3000.
-This is inclusive of labour, fixtures, fittings and finishes like flooring, tiling and painting.
+The most quoted, average cost of adding a new bathroom to a house is £3,000.
+This is inclusive of labour, fixtures, fittings and finishes like bathroom flooring, tiling and painting.
 However, adding a new bathroom to your house can vary in cost, depending on where your proposed bathroom is going to be.
-Ideally, you want to add your en-suite directly next to an existing bathroom on the same floor, or above a bathroom on the lower floor.
+Ideally, you want to add your en suite directly next to an existing bathroom on the same floor, or above a bathroom on the lower floor.

 It is far easier to estimate how much fixtures and fittings are going to cost once plumbing has already been sorted.

-A new bath will cost from £70 for a low end, acrylic model, but expect to pay from £300 – £500 for a good quality steel example.
-When you start looking at cast iron, stone and composite baths, expect to pay north of £1000.
+A new bath will cost from £70 for a low end, acrylic model, but expect to pay from £300 to £500 for a good quality steel example.
+When you start looking at cast iron, stone and composite baths, expect to pay north of £1,000.

-Your basic electric shower is cost effective, both to buy and to run.
+This cost can vary quite widely depending on your choice of shower.
+A basic electric shower is cost effective, both to buy and to run.
 They can cost a little as £50, but look at paying between £100 and £200 for a stylish and functional unit.
 Power showers start at around £200, and feature a pump that increases the force of the water.
-Digital showers, shower towers, shower columns and shower cabins will cost £500 and up if you want quality, and advanced models can even cost as much as £2000
+Digital showers, shower towers, shower columns and shower cabins will cost £500 and up if you want quality, and advanced models can even cost as much as £2,000.

 Wet room enclosure

+Bathroom sinks come in a range of materials and fitting methods.
 A simple ceramic basin is an inexpensive choice and will cost upwards of £50.
 Basins made for vanity units are more expensive, and the cost of the unit is usually separate.
-These can cost around £100 for a basic unit, but on average you will pay £200 – £300.
+These can cost around £100 for a basic unit, but on average you will pay £200 to £300.

-Toilets are much the same as basins, with ceramic, wall-mounted examples costing around £50.
+Choosing a toilet is much the same as a basin, with ceramic, wall-mounted examples costing around £50.
 Expect to pay between £150 and £300 for a good quality toilet, and quite often, savings can be made by buying it in a bundle with a matching basin.

 Taps and hardware